n-laoutaris/timeseries-nonlinear/README.md

 - The minimum embedding dimension required to unfold the attractor is 5.
 - The maximal Lyapunov exponent is positive, confirming chaotic dynamics.
 - Nonlinear prediction achieves low relative error of 2.92%.
-- Increasing the embedding dimension lowers error to 1.47%.
+- Increasing the embedding dimension to 6 lowers error to 1.47%.
 While an embedding dimension of 5 suffices to unfold the attractor, the optimal embedding for forecasting may differ from the one needed for phase space reconstruction.

 ## Future Work